From West End favourites to brand new productions, there are a host of top musicals in London to see this month.

-Bat Out Of Hell The Musical (London Coliseum) – From 5 June
+Bat Out Of Hell The Musical (London Coliseum) – Until 22 August

 Motorbikes.
 Leather jackets.
 Rock anthems.
 All are rare sights at the home of the English National Opera.
-But this summer a new rock-tastic musical boasting big hair, drama and power ballads arrives at the venue.
-Bat Out Of Hell The Musical takes Jim Steinman’s songs, which were made famous by Meat Loaf, and brings them to the stage.
+But this summer a new rock-tastic musical boasting big hair, drama and power ballads has arrived at the venue.
+Bat Out Of Hell The Musical brings Jim Steinman’s songs, which were made famous by Meat Loaf, to the stage.
 Rock.
 BOOK NOW

 Journey to the riverbank and follow the adventures of Mole, Ratty, Badger and the effervescent Mr Toad in this family musical.
 Comedian Rufus Hound plays Toad, whose passion for speed and gadgetry gets him into all manner of woodland scrapes.
 This new adaptation of the classic novel is written by Julian “Downton Abbey” Fellowes and features songs by Stiles and Drewe.
+Simon Lipkin, who plays Rat, tells us more.
 BOOK NOW

 Top musicals in London: North London

 Happy (King’s Head Theatre) – 21 to 26 August

 Playing as part of the King’s Head Theatre’s Queer Season, Happy is a musical about chemsex, needing to reconnect with the world, finding someone to believe in you, and finding hope and happiness.